darioghilardi/dotfiles/README.md

 config.age.secrets.SECRET.path;
 ```

+## Hosts

+The `provisioners/` folder contains provision scripts for some hosts using Nixos.
+Those scripts are intended to be run once and are able to partition and then install a minimal system with remote root ssh access.
+Further generations of those systems are deployed with `deploy-rs` and the flake in this project.

-## Testvm
+### Testvm

 A testvm host has been added to test the NAS partitioning and setup.
 It runs on top of VMWare Fusion.

-To reinstall everything follow these steps:
+To reinstall the system from scratch follow these steps:

 - Setup a VM with 4 SATA disks, two with same size to simulate the NAS main storage and other 2 to simulate the main disks.
 - Add a USB device with the nixos minimal image loaded and boot priority to 1